 Times （Frequency): The Counters ～度 VS ～回

-Many Japanese speakers when asked what the difference between 一度 and 一回 are often said to be the same.
-However, natives unknowingly make distinctions.
-What might those distinctions be?
+Many Japanese speakers will say that 一度 and 一回 are the same, but they actually differentiate them.
 First, consider the following sentence where they are completely interchangeable.

 I read that book twice.